AntouanK/b_test/README.md

 - clone the git repo `git clone https://github.com/AntouanK/b_test.git`
 - install npm packages using `npm i` ( assuming you have node installed )
-- build the project using `npm build`
+- build the project using `gulp build` , output goes to /deploy folder
-- you can start a local server to see the result by giving `gulp serve` ( server will be listening to localhost:8000 )
+- iptionally, you can start a local server to see the result. run `gulp serve` ( server will be listening to localhost:8000 )

 ## Build process